HassanTofayli/info445-project/README.md

 # Info445 Project
+This project is made by request of Lebanese University EDD course as an assignment to be evaluated for finals.

 ## Description
 This project is a JavaFX application designed for educational purposes.
 It allows students to manage their course enrollments and private teacher sessions.
 It also includes functionality for teachers, listing the courses they can teach.